douuu/ga-knapscak-solver/README.md

-#### Implementation of 1-0 Knapsack problem with using Genetic Algorithm for OneMax.
+#### Implementation of 1-0 Knapsack problem by using Genetic Algorithm for OneMax.

 References
 - 	https://amzn.to/3kK8Osd